CyberCactus/neo_pager/README.md

 ```

-##Options you can use when you are creating instance from the plugin
+##Options you can use when you create the plugin

 ```
 pageClass: "page", // class selector for all pages